SiebeA/CorpusNormalization/procedureMTN.md

 #==========================================================
 1. implement headers in OR file
-2. get rid of text in next columns.
+2. get rid of text that is incorreclty split into the following column
+- ATN at top screen - ORIG at bottom screen
+- Open Sublime > 2 screens > copy ATN (all columns) into the right sublime tab;
+	copy the ORIGINAL in the left tab
+  Compare to view/clipboard (ctrl-shift-p "compare")

 3: